 - Contracted providers with the BHP are obligated to have an internal compliance program commensurate with the size and scope of their agency.
-Further, contractors with more than \$250,000 (annual) in agreements with the County must have a Compliance Program that meets the Federal Sentencing Guidelines,2 including the seven elements of an effective compliance program, which are: - 1.
+Further, contractors with more than \$250,000 (annual) in agreements with the County must have a Compliance Program that meets the Federal Sentencing Guidelines, including the seven elements of an effective compliance program, which are: - 1.
 Development of a Code of Conduct and Compliance Standards. - 2.
 Assignment of a Compliance Officer, who oversees and monitors implementation of the compliance program. - 3.
 Design of a Communication Plan, including a Compliance Hotline, which allows workforce members to raise complaints and concerns about compliance issues without fear of retribution. - 4.
 Creation and implementation of Training and Education for workforce members regarding compliance requirements, reporting, and procedures. - 5.
-Development and monitoring of Auditing Systems to detect and prevent compliance issues - 6.
-Creation of Discipline Processes to enforce the program.
+Development and monitoring of Auditing Systems to detect and prevent compliance issues

-1 Workforce members include employees, volunteers, trainees, and other persons whose work are under the control of the Program, and/or pertain to the applicable County contract, regardless of whether the individual is paid for their work.
+&lt;sup>1 Workforce members include employees, volunteers, trainees, and other persons whose work are under the control of the Program, and/or pertain to the applicable County contract, regardless of whether the individual is paid for their work.

-2 Federal Sentencing Guidelines section 8B2.1 and 42 CFR 438.608(b)(1) - (b)(7)
+&lt;sup>2 Federal Sentencing Guidelines section 8B2.1 and 42 CFR 438.608(b)(1) - (b)(7)

-7. Development of Response and Prevention mechanisms to respond to, investigate, and implement corrective action regarding compliance issues.
+- 6. Creatin of Discipline Processes to enforce the program. - 7.
+Development of Response and Prevention mechanisms to respond to, investigate, and implement corrective action regarding compliance issues.